scottishgovernment/resources.mygov.scot/37f87d4/why-we-need-design-for-public-services-in-scotland/design-principles.md

 * collaborative &mdash; design services together with users, the service team and other public service providers
 * inclusive &mdash; design for everyone regardless of perspective, experience or ability
-* empathic &mdash; design with an understanding of what others see, feel and experience</mark>
+* empathic &mdash; design with an understanding of what others see, feel and experience

 ## Why we should collaborate